microsoft/r-server-campaign-optimization/Resources/Instructions/Powershell_Instructions.md

 You've just completed the fully automated solution that simulates the data, trains and scores the models by executing PowerShell scripts.

-See the [Typical Workflow Walkthrough](Typical_Workflow.md) for a description of how these files were first created in R by a Data Scientist.
+See the [Typical Workflow](Typical_Workflow.md) for a description of how these files were first created in R by a Data Scientist.
+If you've deployed a virtual machine from Cortana Intelligence Gallery, use [this version of the Typical Workflow](CIG_Workflow.md).